CM21 armored vehicle: Variants

-CM-21
+CM21

-CM-21A1
+CM21A1

-The CM-21 models currently in service are CM-21A1.
-The CM-21 is still a basic armored personnel carrier, and it cannot be upgraded to the CM-21A2 infantry fighting vehicle.
-Also, with the introduction of CM-32 wheeled armored vehicle, it is more unlikely that the CM-21A1 will receive an upgrade.
+The CM21 models currently in service are CM21A1.
+The CM21 is still a basic armored personnel carrier, and it cannot be upgraded to the CM21A2 infantry fighting vehicle.
+Also, with the introduction of CM32 wheeled armored vehicle, it is more unlikely that the CM21A1 will receive an upgrade.

-CM-21A2
+CM21A2

-CM-21A2 is a modified version of CM-21A1, inspired by the American M1132A2.
+CM21A2 is a modified version of CM21A1, inspired by the American M1132A2.
 The engine's intake has been modified to take air from the inside of the vehicle, rather than using exhausted gas, which reduces the crew's performance in combat.
 The side armor is also replaced with a net armour to protect the vehicle from anti tank weapons with shaped charges.

-CM-21A2 is predicted to be upgraded directly into an infantry fighting vehicle, and was tested with a French GIAT Dragar 25 mm gun turret, but it was not accepted; a simple command turret was also added for the testing.
+CM21A2 is predicted to be upgraded directly into an infantry fighting vehicle, and was tested with a French GIAT Dragar 25 mm gun turret, but it was not accepted; a simple command turret was also added for the testing.

-CM-22 mortar carrier
+CM22 mortar carrier

-CM-22 is a variant of CM-21 with a 107/ 120 mm mortar, very similar to the American M106 mortar carrier.
-CM-22 was developed in 1987 and was still in production in 1999, but the ammo rack is different with an M106 in the late version of CM-22, along with parts from CM-21 such as headlights.
+CM22 is a variant of CM21 with a 107/ 120 mm mortar, very similar to the American M106 mortar carrier.
+CM22 was developed in 1987 and was still in production in 1999, but the ammo rack is different with an M106 in the late version of CM22, along with parts from CM21 such as headlights.

 The passenger compartment is modified to carry mortar, and cancelled firing ports and spaced armor.
-The exterior of the CM-22 is basically the same as M106.
+The exterior of the CM22 is basically the same as M106.

-CM-23 mortar carrier
+CM23 mortar carrier

-CM-23 is a variant of the CM-22 with an 81 mm mortar, identical to the American M125.
+CM23 is a variant of the CM22 with an 81 mm mortar, identical to the American M125.

-CM-25 TOW launcher
+CM25 TOW launcher

-CM-25 is a variant of the CM-21 which has the capability of firing TOW missiles, in order to engage armored targets.
-The CM-25 has a modified passenger compartment to store TOW missiles, and has replaced the quad-mounted smoke grenade launcher with triple mounted ones.
-It also cancelled the firing ports and extended the spaced armor, but the protection of the CM-25 is not any stronger.
-The CM-25 is only operated by the Republic of China Marine Corps, while the Republic of China Army is still operating M113A1 TOW launcher.
-The spaced armor of CM-25 is filled with polystyrene to increase buoyancy for the Marine Corps' amphibious operations.
+CM25 is a variant of the CM21 which has the capability of firing TOW missiles, in order to engage armored targets.
+The CM25 has a modified passenger compartment to store TOW missiles, and has replaced the quad-mounted smoke grenade launcher with triple mounted ones.
+It also omitted the firing ports and adding the spaced armor, but the protection of the CM25 is not any stronger.
+The CM25 is only operated by the Republic of China Marine Corps, while the Republic of China Army is still operating M113A1 TOW launcher.
+The spaced armor of CM25 is filled with polystyrene to increase buoyancy for the Marine Corps' amphibious operations.

-CM-26 command track
+CM26 command track

-CM-26 is a command track derived from the CM-22, and it is similar to the American M577.
+CM26 is a command track derived from the CM22, and it is similar to the American M577.